 Everyone is born with a big store of brown fat, but it decreases as we age.
 Experts have noted that babies are more susceptible to cold than adults because of immature nervous system development, less body hair and less muscular development — for example, they can’t shiver as a way to warm up.
 So, the brown fat helps babies regulate heat until they get older.

 Just because you may have long ago outgrown your baby brown fat stores doesn’t mean you can’t turn on the brown fat furnace you have now, though.
-Seti recommends four main strategies for activating that big-time calorie burner.
+Here are five main strategies for activating that big-time calorie burner:

 Exposure to cold is the number 1 way to build brown fat, because your body needs to heat itself in response to the cold, and it will recruit other available fat if possible.